How much money do you need to live comfortably in France?

 |4 person family, per month||€3,106||€2,543|

-What income do I need to live in France?
+How much income do you need to move to France?

 Can I just move to France?